certat/intelmq-webinput-csv/docs/User-Guide.md

 To submit the data to intelmq click *Submit*.
 All lines not failing will be submitted.

 After submission, the total number of submitted lines is given.
 It should be the same as the counter in the left top corner.

+#### extra fields

+A column assigned to the extra field will get a numbered key `data%d` with `%d` as index.
+For example, if you have two `extra` columns with the data 'foo' and 'bar' this will result in:
+`{"data0": "foo", "data1": "bar"}`

+Currently it is not possible to set the key name.